What is Chronic Fatigue: Causes, Symptoms & Remedies

 At this time, there are plenty of doctor-prescribed medications to take.
 But this may not be a good idea for a few big reasons.

-Antidepressants and sleeping pills, which doctors may prescribe to treat the symptoms of chronic fatigue rather than the cause, can have a number of side effects and lead to poor health later down the road.
+Antidepressants and sleeping pills, which doctors may prescribe to address the symptoms of chronic fatigue rather than the cause, can have a number of side effects and lead to poor health later down the road.

 Instead, it’s a better idea to focus on natural remedies that may help your body experience better holistic wellness.
 Over time, these natural remedies might alleviate your chronic fatigue.